wacl-york/geos-chem-schedule/README.md

 geos-chem-schedule.py --job-name=bob --step=month --queue-name=run --queue-priority=100 --out-of-hours=yes --submit=yes
 ```

-This will call the job bob in the queue.
-It will split up the jobs into months.
-It will be submitted to the run queue with a priority of 100.
-The jobs will only start out of hours.
-If the job starts in working hours it will resubmit itself with a command to wait until 1800.
+This will give the the job a name of 'bob' in the 'run' queue, split up the jobs into months, and run the job with priority of 100 (only availible for PBS jobs currently).
+The jobs will only start if out-of-hours and if the job starts in working hours it will resubmit itself with a command to wait until 1800.
 The job will be submitted at the end of the script.

 ## WARNINGS: